Tom Mastny: Career

-Mastny catapulted onto the national scene after earning a victory in Game 2 of the 2007 American League Championship Series.
-He was brought in to face the heart of the Red Sox lineup in the bottom of the tenth inning, in which he retired David Ortiz, Manny Ramírez, and Mike Lowell in order.
+Mastny spent the entire 2007 season with the Indians, posting a 7–2 record and a 4.68 ERA in 51 relief appearances.
+In the 2007 postseason, he catapulted onto the national scene after earning a victory in Game 2 of the 2007 American League Championship Series.
+Mastny was brought in to face the heart of the Red Sox lineup in the bottom of the tenth inning, in which he retired David Ortiz, Manny Ramírez, and Mike Lowell in order.
 The Indians would go on to score seven times in the top of the 11th, handing the victory to Mastny.
+He made three total appearances in the series, striking out three batters and walking two in 4 2/3 scoreless innings, but the Red Sox would go on to win the series in seven games.

-After a spring training roster battle with Jorge Julio in 2008, Mastny was slotted to begin the season with the Triple-A Bisons.
+After a spring training roster battle with Jorge Julio and Scott Elarton for Cleveland's final bullpen spot in 2008, Mastny was slotted to begin the season with Triple-A Buffalo.
 He was recalled on April 15, 2008, when Joe Borowski went on the 15-day disabled list.
 Mastny made his first career start on June 3, 2008, against the Texas Rangers.
+He took the loss, allowing five earned runs, including home runs to Josh Hamilton and Milton Bradley, in 1 1/3 innings.
+He was optioned to Buffalo after the game.

 On December 7, 2008, the Indians sold Mastny's contract to the Yokohama BayStars of the Japanese Central League.
-Mastny had a 1-5 record, with an ERA of 5.69 in 15 games, for the BayStars in 2009.
+Mastny had a 1–5 record with an ERA of 5.69 in 15 games for the BayStars in 2009.